A program to provide teachers with a practical framework and tools for building new learning opportunities into their lesson plans.

 SRI is evaluating the effectiveness of high schools that offer students the opportunity to simultaneously pursue a high school diploma and earn up to two years of college credits.

-SRI is determining the initiative's impact on improving academic outcomes for more than 30,000 high-need children.
+SRI examined the initiative's impact on improving academic outcomes for more than 10,000 high-need children.

 SRI conducted a statewide evaluation of this program that provides home visiting, parenting education, and preschool programs to improve children's school readiness and other outcomes.